snowdj/CodingPuzzles-Python/README.md

   - Added in 2017

 - **pickone**
-  - Problems and solutions I collected at work
+  - Problems and solutions I collected
   - Added in 2017

-- **snippet**
-  - Python code snippets, for experiments or debuggging
-  - Added in 2017

-- **dcp**
-	- Daily coding problems series
-	- Added in 2018

 - **branch doc**
   - All the markdown documents for gitbook deployment (from leet/doc)